Monte Cook

 Monte Cook (born January 29, 1968) is an American professional tabletop role-playing game designer and writer, best known for his work on Dungeons & Dragons.

 Role-playing industry career

 Early years

 Cook has been a professional game designer since 1988, working primarily on role-playing games.
 Much of his early work was for Iron Crown Enterprises as an editor and writer for the Rolemaster and Champions lines.
 Cook was at one point the editor in charge of both the "Campaign Classics" line of books for the Hero System and the Rolemaster line.
 Cook worked for Iron Crown Enterprises for four years; two as a freelancer and two as a full-time designer.
 During this period, Cook wrote the multi-genre setting Dark Space (1990), which was a blend of fantasy, science-fiction, and horror.
 Cook became the line editor for Hero System, replacing Rob Bell, who left ICE in 1990.
-Cook left ICE in the early 1990s.
+Cook himself left ICE in the early 1990s.